-- The extent to which the strengths/nature of the proposed community partnership is reflected in leadership and involvement in all phases of the project (e.g. inception to dissemination). - The level to which both partners' knowledge and lived experience is integrated into planning and conducting the research. - The level to which both co-PIs have engaged with the larger community, including but not limited to cohort membership, to get their input in the application development process. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and dissemination of results. - The potential for capacity-building for any or all of the partners. - o Demonstrated successful collaboration in previous research projects.
+- The extent to which the strengths/nature of the proposed community partnership is reflected in leadership and involvement in all phases of the project (e.g. inception to dissemination). - The level to which both partners' knowledge and lived experience is integrated into planning and conducting the research. - The level to which both co-PIs have engaged with the larger community to get their input in the application development process. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and dissemination of results. - The potential for capacity-building for any or all of the partners. - Demonstrated successful collaboration in previous research projects.